KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

      I already error for SD file in KadersBooks.Utility.
      When I compared it with the BulkyBook application, I realized that I needed to add some codes.
-     And I check my categorycontroller file same think and i changed save function because i have add new product 2041- Add script for validation in category/Upsert.html
+     And I check my categorycontroller file same think and i changed save function because i have add new product 2041- I checked View folder for all part.And i add script for validation in category/Upsert.html and covertype/Upsert I checked Product folder in the view folder for Index.html and Upsert.html and i did not change anything because all the same.